 Quiz them About their Company Culture

-A great question to ask in an interview is what the people interviewing you like and dislike about working for their company.
+A great question to ask in an interview is what the panel like and dislike about working for their company.
 After all, they are employees of the business and will no doubt have strong opinions!

-The interviewer’s answer could give you some great insider information to help you decide whether or not this is the right role for you.
-After all, interviewing is a two-way process.
+Their answer could give you some great insider information to help you decide whether or not this is the right role for you.
+After all, hiring is a two-way process.
 Therefore, it is as much an opportunity for you to find out about them as it is for them to find out about you.

 - What are your company’s values and what do you look for in prospective employees that will bring those values to life?